cmsrs/mean_crud/README.md

    #/etc/init.d/mongodb  start
    ```

-   and change database config in file: ./server/config/db.js
+   and change database config in file: ./server/config/db.js if you need

 4. Start server